5 Best and Practical Pestle Analysis Examples to Know

 Conclusion

-In conclusion, Uber is the fastest-growing taxi service, provider.
-Its affordable charges and ease of use have helped it in becoming popular.
+In conclusion, Uber is the fastest-growing taxi service provider.
+Its affordable charges and ease of use have helped it become popular.
 Some controversies are also hindering its progress.

 2. Pestle Analysis Examples: Nike